mattbernst/wm-2/README.md

 not be buildable, but they contain pre-built JAR files.
 1.0 and 1.1 used Perl for the dump extraction process instead of Java, and MySQL for the database instead of the [Berkeley DB, Java Edition](https://github.com/berkeleydb/je) used by subsequent versions.

+The GitHub [wiki for wikipediaminer](https://github.com/dnmilne/wikipediaminer/wiki) is also a good related source.

 # Motivation
 The original wikipediaminer is written in an older dialect of Java (started on 1.5, compiles with warnings on